Spring 2021 UW German Studies Newsletter

 This seminar surveys prospects for public scholarship in the environmental humanities.
 It is designed to accommodate those just beginning to explore alternative designs to conventional research projects as well as those with established ones underway.
 Organized around questions of exposure and oriented toward environmental justice.
 Reimagining the Humanities PhDThis course arises from Reimagining the Humanities PhD and Reaching New Publics, a program launched by the Simpson… Read more

 Completed a 3-year project, co-editing a special issue of New Centennial Review with Mia du Plessis (USC, associate professor, Comparative Literature.) and Kathleen Chapman (VCU, associate professor, Art History) entitled: AIDS: Remains.
 My own contribution is “Mourning Becomes Electric: AIDS’ Vanishing Act” and a co-authored introduction, “No Nostalgia.”
-I also delivered the keynote address for a conference organized by the graduate students from various… Read more
+I also delivered the keynote address for a conference organized by the graduate… Read more

 Environments in the 21st Century: Migration, Climate, Extinction, In/humanness, Non-Humans and Beyond This year-long seminar was structured around the idea that the concept of the Anthropocene challenges us to rethink our basic humanistic values: the centrality of speech for human expression, rational thought, the ability to reason and communicate, the demand for freedom, democracy, justice and human rights, and the creation of cultural expressions based on enlightenment values.
 In close… Read more